MS 2021-10-R-Roberson-September-30-2021-Publication-of-County-Ordinances September 30, 2021

 Common questions

-Q: Is there a minimum number of newspaper runs for any ordinance?
+Q: Is there a minimum number of newspaper runs for a county ordinance?

-Q: Does the chancery clerk have to publish anything separately?
+Q: Does the chancery clerk have a separate duty to publish?

-A: The chancery clerk does not have an independent publication duty for general ordinances.
-The clerk's job under § 19-3-27 is to maintain the official minute record.
+A: The opinion does not give the clerk an independent publication duty for general ordinances.
+The footnote states the clerk's job is to maintain "a complete and correct record of all the proceedings and orders of the board" under § 19-3-27.

 Background and statutory framework

-The chancery clerk's recordkeeping duty under § 19-3-27 is the constant.
-Newspaper and website publication are about reaching the public; the minutes are about preserving the official record.
-Both serve different functions.
+The opinion's footnote keeps the chancery clerk's recordkeeping duty separate from all of this.
+Newspaper and website publication are about reaching the public; the minutes the clerk maintains under § 19-3-27 and Miss.
+Const. art.
+VI, § 170 are the official record.

 Citations and references